kaiomagalhaes/blog/en/the-art-of-delivering-products.md

 Now let's make some things clear, the final product that he had in mind could be good **if** and only if it was well created and the process well executed.
 He could get rich, but again, this is not only because of the idea itself.

-When I started the real questions things got a little hot.
+When I started asking the questions that mattered most things got a little hot.

 1. Do you really need *EVERYTHING* of the final product to validate your idea?